 Some data may be released to government agencies or programs authorized by law to receive such data without parental consent, while other data may only be released after obtaining parental consent.
 In both instances, allowable information shall only be released on a need to know basis to individuals authorized to receive the data.
-The recipients shall sign an agreement with the district specifying the names or titles of the persons who may have access to the eligibility information.
-The agreement shall further specify the specific purpose(s) for which the data will be used and how the recipient(s) shall protect the data from further, unauthorized disclosures.
+The recipients shall sign an agreement with the district specifying the names or titles of the specify the specific purpose(s) for which the data will be used and how the recipient(s) shall protect the data from further, unauthorized disclosures.